 This is often done by passing it through a screener, such as a Powerscreen 615 trommel with a half-inch screen to separate the remaining larger woody material and any other contaminants that escaped earlier detection.
 Oversized material (often called “overs”) are composted again and inert material not suitable for compost use can be are used for daily landfill cover.

-In vessel composting involves larger capital costs than Windrow or Aerated static pile, but needs less land and labour.
+In-vessel composting involves larger capital costs than Windrow or Aerated static pile but needs less land and labour.

 After the waste is processed in-vessel it must cure for an additional period which might be 90 days or a similar period, before it is ready to be used as a soil amendment.

 Air is forced into and circulated through the box from a series of holes within the floor.
-It is recycled continually until the carbon dioxide concentration in the reactor reaches, (in some designs) four percent by mass, which triggers release of the reactor air and introduction of fresh air.
+It is recycled continually until the carbon dioxide concentration in the reactor reaches, (in some designs) four percent by mass, which triggers the release of the reactor air and the introduction of fresh air.

 Incineration Plant Facts